Skip to main content

 While there currently isn't a direct way to turn a Structured Template into a Learned Template, you can follow these steps to efficiently create a Learned Template based on notes you've already generated:

 Going forward, ensure that you select your newly created Learned Template to generate new notes.
-Auto-Learn will then incorporate any further edits you make.
+Auto Learn will capture your edits automatically as you work.

 Get Support